RobotCasserole1736/RoboSim/README.md

 - Octave - source code for the Octave-run plant model and GUI
 - Eagle - electrical schematics for RoboSim peripheral boards
 - PSPICE - electrical simulations for RoboSim peripheral boards
+- docs - an increasing collection of documentation.

 ## Required software:
 - Arduino IDE